56th Artillery Command

-United States Army Europe and Africa conducted the reactivation ceremony for the 56th Artillery Command on November 8, 2021 at Lucius D. Clay Kaserne, Wiesbaden, Germany.
-The 56th Artillery Command's headquarters in located in Mainz-Kastel and is commanded by Major General Stephen J. Maranian.
+United States Army Europe and Africa conducted the reactivation ceremony for the 56th Artillery Command on 8 November 2021, at Lucius D. Clay Kaserne, Wiesbaden, Germany.
+The 56th Artillery Command's headquarters in located in Mainz-Kastel and is commanded by Brigadier General Steven P. Carpenter.

 History

 56th Coast Artillery Brigade

-The 56th Coast Artillery Brigade was organized in the Army of the United States on September 14, 1942 and over six months later, it was activated at Camp Stewart, Georgia on April 10, 1943.
-The unit was reorganized and redesignated as the 56th Antiaircraft Artillery Brigade on May 28, 1943 and deployed to the European Theater for operations in World War II.
+The 56th Coast Artillery Brigade was organized in the Army of the United States on 14 September 1942, and over six months later, it was activated at Camp Stewart, Georgia on 10 April 1943.
+The unit was reorganized and redesignated as the 56th Antiaircraft Artillery Brigade on 28 May 1943 and deployed to the European Theater for operations in World War II.
 The 56th deployed from England to Belgium and played a crucial role in the defense of the Allies’ most important port, Antwerp Harbor, from October 1944 to March 1945.
-The 56th defended the port from V-1 and V-2 rockets, conducting 24 hour operations during a 175 day bombardment.
+The 56th defended the port from V-1 and V-2 rockets, conducting 24 hour operations during a 175-day bombardment.
 For the Defense of Antwerp Harbor, the Headquarters Battery earned two Belgian Army Order of the Day citations and the Belgian Fourragère.
 During World War Two, the 56th earned campaign participation credits for the Northern France, the Rhineland, and the Central Europe campaigns before participating in the occupation of Germany.
 Headquarters & Headquarters Battery is entitled to permanently display the Belgian Fourragère from the spearhead of its guidon.

-The 56th was inactivated December 3, 1945 at Camp Shanks, New York.
+The 56th was inactivated 3 December 1945 at Camp Shanks, New York.

 56th Antiaircraft Artillery Brigade

-On February 10, 1951 the 56th Antiaircraft Artillery (AAA) Brigade was reactivated at Camp Edwards, Massachusetts and assigned to the United States First Army.
-On November 5, 1951 The 56th AAA Brigade transferred from Camp Edwards to Fort Devens, Massachusetts and was assigned to the Eastern Army Antiaircraft Command.
+On 10 February 1951, the 56th Antiaircraft Artillery (AAA) Brigade was reactivated at Camp Edwards, Massachusetts and assigned to the United States First Army.
+On 5 November 1951, The 56th AAA Brigade transferred from Camp Edwards to Fort Devens, Massachusetts and was assigned to the Eastern Army Antiaircraft Command.
 They were then transferred to Fort Totten, New York on 24 January 1953.
 The unit transferred back to Fort Devens on 15 July 1956.
 They were redesignated as the 56th Air Defense Artillery Brigade on 20 March 1958.

-The 56th Artillery Brigade was inactivated on December 24, 1964 in Coventry, Rhode Island.
+The 56th Artillery Brigade was inactivated on 24 December 1964, in Coventry, Rhode Island.